TheRetroMike/Retro-Mike-Mining-Tools/README.md

 ### Mining Modes
 The following mining modes are supported and can be set on each rig / ASIC
-- Profit - Mine whichever coin has the best current profitability based on current difficulty, network hashrates, coin price, and power consumption
+- Profit - Mine whichever coin / algo has the best current profitability based on current difficulty, network hashrates, coin price, and power consumption
 - CoinStacking - Mine whichever coin will net you the most coins based on current difficulty and network hashrates
 - DiversificationByProfit - Mine whichever coin has the best current profitability based on current difficulty, network hashrates, coin price, and power consumption until you have obtained a desired amount of the coin and then move onto the next most profitable coin.
 - DiversificationByCoinStacking - Mine whichever coin will net you the most coins based on current difficulty and network hashrates until you have obtained a desired amount of the coin and then move onto the next most netable coin
 - ZergPoolAlgoProfitBasis - Auto switch algo's based on Zerg Pool real-time calculations.
 Your flightsheets can be for any pool, but the calculations will be based off of Zerg Pool.

+### Supported Coins
+- Any coin listed on WhatToMine under the GPU or ASIC sections
+- All algo's on ZergPool
+- All algo's on Nicehash that are also listed on WhatToMine
+- All algo's on Prohashing

 ### Pinned Coin
 You can pin a coin per rig if you want that coin to over-ride current profitability and always mine.
 This can be useful for maintaining your configuration, but wanted to mine something like a newly released coin to accumulate as many coins as possible early-on.